 There was a time, before Fourier, when we didn't understand why bridges collapse.
 We would look at bridges in the wind with their waves traveling down their lanes, dumbfounded.
 Once we learned how harmonic oscillators work, we had the right mental framework for understanding the waves, and we could move beyond prediction, to the point that we can actually engineer the harmonics out of bridges to make them less susceptible to ringing and collapse.

 It's hard to imagine how an answer could come, but that doesn't mean we can't have a game plan.
-And the game plan would look like this:
+The game plan could look like this:

-- Do the experiments.
+• Do the experiments.
 With the above weird-thinking loaded up, do some experiments.
 Ask more patients of brain injury more open-ended questions.
 Try low-intensity focused ultrasound on the corpus callosum to make transient split-brained patients.
 Test the commissures.
 Split brains during sleep.
 Do psychadelics.
-Feed randomness to your weird, prepared mind, in the form of experimental results that could pry apart the seams of the restrictive paradigm.
+Feed randomness to your weird, prepared mind.

 https://en.wikipedia.org/wiki/Hard_problem_of_consciousness